C2DH/ranketwo/_assignments/boder/02-analogue-digital.en.md

 tags:
  - history of communication technology
  - obsolete recording devices
-requirements: strong WiFi, accesso to Ranke.2, computer or labtop, application on laptop or computer to view video, account for timeline,
 outcomes:
  - Learning about the physics of audio recording in analogue and digital form
  - Understanding how we depende on technology for the spread of knowledge